harryhope/messenger/README.md

 ```

-- You can unsubscribe to a specific message + named callback combination, or to
+Unsubscribe to a specific message + named callback combination, or to
 all messages of a given message name by calling the off method without the
 second parameter.